harshgupta1806/CNN-Based-Image-Classification/README.md

 | -a / --activation | set activation function, default : ReLU, Choices : ReLU, LeakyReLU, Mish, GELU, SiLU|
 | -p / --console           | Whether to log training metrics on console.
 Options: 1 (Yes), 0 (No).
 Default is 1.                                |
 | -wl / --wandb_log       | Whether to log training metrics on console.
 Options: 1 (Yes), 0 (No).
 Default is 1.|
+| -eval / --evaluate| Evaluate the Model on test data, Choices [0 : Do not Compute Accuracy, 1 : Comput Accuracy & Loss] , default : 0

 ### ConvolutionalNeuralNetwork Class